Rainax1/mdm/README.md

-# mdm
+# Minimal Desktop Manager

-Minimal Desktop Manager
+Display manager for X11 and Wayland sessions aiming to be fast, simple and minimal.